aglerj/TelemetryTool2CSV/README.md

 Modified and improved based on CyberArk's Telemetry tool, and jcreameriii's TelemetryTool2CSV script - https://github.com/aglerj/TelemetryTool2CSV

+Purpose:
+To use CyberArk's Telemetry tool for On-prem environments only (don't send data to CyberArk), and instead send the data to your SIEM.

 Updates:
 6/2/2023 - Joe Agler - Adjusted to send to SIEM via syslog and create the required folders automatically if they don't exist.